popeindustries/buddy/README.md

 $ cd path/to/my/project
 # compile all source files
 $ buddy compile
+# compile and minify all source files
+$ buddy -c compile
 # watch for source changes and compile
 $ buddy watch
 # compile and minify for production